Please be ready with your application reference number starting with 'P'. For example P1234567

 Australian National Character Check (ANCC) makes every effort to provide updated and accurate information to its customers.
 However due to the continuously changing nature of legislations for the Commonwealth and various States and Territories, it is inevitable that some information may not be up to date.
 The information on the website is general information only.
 The contents on the website do not constitute legal or professional advice and should not be relied upon as a substitute for legal or professional advice.
 While we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, suitability, accuracy or availability with respect to the information.

-We all understand how vital a police check (Background Check) is to recruiting agencies and other organisations.
+We all understand how vital a Nationally Coordinated Criminal History Check (Background Check) is to recruiting agencies and other organisations.
 The Checks inform the organisation about the candidate's criminal records or any history that will hinder them from holding the role or task they seek.

-However, employers must be careful when requesting the police check certificate from their candidate.
+However, employers must be careful when requesting the Nationally Coordinated Criminal History Check certificate from their candidate.
 These Checks are sensitive and private documents of the candidate and must be treated with the utmost security.
 Mishandling these documents in any form can lead to legal or punitive actions against the organisation.
 These breaches are well explained in various sections of the Privacy laws.

 Generally, the relevant laws in Australia prohibit organisations from entirely investing or concerning themselves with documents that are not related to the role.
-It can even come as discrimination against an organisation if they directly request a Criminal record before the official police check records.
+It can even come as discrimination against an organisation if they directly request a Criminal record before the official Nationally Coordinated Criminal History Check records.

 Criminal records are sensitive information, and any unofficial/illicit handling of these records can land your organisation in trouble with the law.
-It is a best practice only to request a police check when it is legitimate to do it under your internal organisation policies.
+It is a best practice only to request a Nationally Coordinated Criminal History Check when it is legitimate to do it under your internal organisation policies.

 Discrimination occurs in various forms, no less in corporate organisations and firms.
 In collaboration with the States and Territories, the Australian government continues to work tirelessly to ensure that these irregularities are broken down.